M.A. Milam K–8 Center: Traditions

-The Milam SECME program has thrived since the 2002–2003 school year, under Norberto Fernandez and Andres Vega, when the school placed second and third at many competitions.
-The school peaked in achievement during the 2004–2005 school year, when it received numerous gold, silver and bronze awards.
-The school has placed anywhere from first to fifth in the national SECME mousetrap car champion, under the leadership of the sponsor of that competition, Andres Vega.

-The school's chess club is led and run by Mr. Rivas.
-The club participates in various chess competitions.

-The school is part of the "After-School All-Stars" program.
-Student Bryan Jardines was a member of the third annual All-Stars Youth Advisory Board.

-The school does not offer any official athletic teams.
-However, ALM Sports offers extra-curricular athletic programs, including a flag football squad, a basketball team, a soccer team, and a dance team.

 Honors

 Milam was the "Do The Right Thing" winner, for having the most finalists in the program for all of the Dade Middle Schools, in the 2004–2005 school year.
 In the years since, Milam students have consistently placed in the top ten winners.

 During the 2004–2005 school year, Milam's principal, Dr. Robert G. Valenzuela, was a finalist for Principal of the Year.

 Milam was the district winner for the middle school division of SECME in Miami-Dade County during the 2004–2005 school year.
 The 2004-2005 Milam Mousetrap team won SECME nationals in North Carolina.
 The 2010-2011 Milam Mousetrap team was the district winner for the middle and high school division of SECME in regionals, and placed second in nationals.
 The 2011-2012 Milam Mousetrap team was the district winner for the middle and high school division of SECME in Florida regionals, and placed second in nationals.

 In April 2013, the school's Chess Club participated in the largest chess tournament in history, located in Nashville, Tennessee, taking home the seventh-place trophy in the K-9 Unrated Section.

 In January 2014, Principal Hernandez was chosen as one of the six best principals in Florida, according to an analysis released by Florida State University and Florida TaxWatch.
 The analysis recognized the principals from at-risk schools which displayed major learning gains in reading and math.